SystemRDL/systemrdl-compiler/docs/dev_notes/preprocessors.rst

 Preprocessor Includes
 =====================

-RDL spec says that Perl preprocessor is executed first, followed by the Verilog preprocessor.
+The SystemRDL spec says that Perl preprocessor is executed first, followed by the Verilog-style preprocessor.

-How are Verilog ``include`` directives handled alongside Perl?
+How are Verilog ```include`` directives handled alongside Perl?
 There are generally three different interpretations I can think of.

+Consider the following input files:

 .. code-block:: systemrdl
     :caption: x.rdl